 Beth Kobliner has achieved success in journalism and finance over the past few decades.
-Her work has featured in a number of financial publications and she’s made the rounds on TV and radio.
+Her work has been featured in a number of financial publications and she’s made the rounds on TV and radio.
 She served on financial advisory councils for President Obama and created a teaching tool, Money as You Grow, that was later adopted by the Consumer Finance Protection Bureau.
-Through it all, Kobliner has worked to share what she thinks are the essential money lessons that every one should know.
+Through it all, Kobliner has worked to share what she thinks are the essential money lessons that everyone should know.
 Let’s take a look at some of her biggest lessons.
+You can also work with a financial advisor to get specialized advice for your unique financial goals.

 Top Financial Advice From Beth Kobliner